I beg to move,

 “were a grand lot and their work must never be forgotten.”

 Well, the Opposition—and I am sure the Government—agree.
 With such extensive cuts across the past decade in provisions for fire and rescue services, and with a far more precarious environment facing those services in the wake of the Grenfell tragedy, will the Minister tell us when the Government are going to begin to make fire and rescue services in Greater Manchester and across the rest of the country a priority?
 With firefighters risking their lives to save our lives, the bare minimum they can expect is a properly funded service.
-After a decade of cuts and a covid crisis where our firefighters have gone above and beyond, we must now see real change.
+After a decade of cuts and a covid crisis in which our firefighters have gone above and beyond, we must now see real change.

 I am very pleased to follow our excellent shadow Minister, and to be able to contribute briefly to today’s debate on this statutory instrument.
 First, I refer Members to my entry in the Register of Members’ Financial Interests.
 I rent my constituency premises from the Greater Manchester Fire and Rescue Service, and I am proud to do so.
-As we have heard, yesterday was International Firefighters’ Memorial Day, so I would like to begin by adding my tribute to the bravery of all our firefighters, past and present.
+As we have heard, yesterday was international Firefighters’ Memorial Day, so I would like to begin by adding my tribute to the bravery of all our firefighters, past and present.
 As the shadow Minister said, firefighters have played a vital part in keeping people safe during the coronavirus crisis, but they also put their lives on the line all year round, and we are all grateful to them.

 Although this is a piece of legislation with limited scope, it is a motion that will prove important for the Greater Manchester Fire and Rescue Service and, perhaps more importantly, for the public it works so hard to protect.
 Good strategic oversight and governance of our emergency services is a key way of ensuring the safety of our communities and the effectiveness of our fire and rescue service in Manchester.
 It is essential that we have the best possible framework in place, along with proper funding, to ensure that the fire and rescue service is run as effectively as possible.
 We need the best possible means to hold to account those who manage the service, which is why I am supporting this legislation today.